 - b.
 Federal and State Drug Control Registration The following shall be cause for automatic relinquishment of clinical privileges and Medical Staff membership as of the effective date of the action: - i.
 Agreement with a Federal or State governmental agency not to exercise a permit to prescribe controlled substances related to investigation by the agency; or - ii.
-Surrender, revocation, suspension or limitation of a Federal DEA or State Controlled Substance certificate requires the certificate to exercise clinical privileges and the member had not entered into an agreement not to prescribe related to an investigation.
+Surrender, revocation, suspension or limitation of a Federal DEA or State Controlled Substance certificate c.
+Federal or State Health Care Programs In the event that a current member of the Medical Staff is identified and verified with the source organization as debarred, excluded or precluded from participation in any federal or state health care program, the Chief Medical Officer and relevant medical staff leader will be immediately notified and the appointment and privileges of the Medical Staff member will be automatically terminated.